 By now I’m sure you’ve seen this adorable video of twin babies “talking” to each other.
 The animated way these little guys go back forth is cute, but what’s happening developmentally for these two?
 Is it normal for toddlers to be this animated when pretending to talk?
 Are they purposely changing their inflection and tone, or is that coincidence?
-To learn more I spoke with Hope Dickinson, MS, CCC-SLP, coordinator of the Speech-Language Pathology Services at Children’s Hospital Boston at Waltham.
+To learn more I spoke with Hope Dickinson, MS, CCC-SLP of the Speech-Language Pathology Program at Boston Children’s at Waltham.

 Aside from being amazingly cute, what’s going on with these “talking” twins?
 These two are babbling, specifically they’re demonstrating a behavior known as “reduplicated babbling,” because the sounds used are repeated, which you can hear in their use of “da-da-da.”
 In a more informal way, I guess I would describe it as turn-taking with babbling, or conversational babbling.